 Q: A coworker was talking loudly at work about an article she’d read, endorsing the ordination of women as deacons, and she was all for it.
 It didn’t sound right to me, though, but I couldn’t put my finger on why not.
-Would it be possible for the Church to ordain female deacons?
+Would it be possible for the Church to ordain female deacons as deaconesses?
 If not, what’s the argument against it? –Katie

 A: At first glance, this would appear to be a question with a straightforward answer.
 As was already seen in “Can Women be Ordained Priests?” and “Could the Pope Change the Law to Allow Women Priests?” the position of the Catholic Church, as articulated by Pope (and soon to be Saint) John Paul II, is that women cannot be ordained as priests.
 This is based on the historical fact that Jesus Christ freely chose only men, acting in persona Christi, to minister to the faithful.
 Thus, from the very beginning of the Church, Christ made being male a criterion for becoming a priest, and the Church cannot change what Christ Himself deliberately established.

 But it has correctly been noted that when John Paul II asserted in Ordinatio Sacerdotalis that “the Church has no authority whatsoever to confer priestly ordination on women,” he carefully confined this restriction to the priesthood.
 Ordination to the diaconate was not mentioned, and to this day it remains an open question.